mehulagg/gitlab_test/doc/user/application_security/sast/index.md

 ###  Running SAST in an offline installation

-The below instructuins are for anyone wishing to run SAST in a self-managed instance that has limited, restricted, or intermittant access to external resources.
+The below instructions are for anyone wishing to run SAST in a self-managed instance that has limited, restricted, or intermittent access to external resources.
 Some people refer to this as an air-gapped installation.

 #### Pre-Requisties that you must have inside your instance installation: